Share this article:

 Tickets are awarded on a first come, first served basis.
 If you are willing to join the queue early enough you stand a good chance getting a ticket.

-If you know that Emma has made it through to the Semi Finals on Saturday, 9 July 2022, for example, you will need to think about joining the Queue (and camping out) a day or two in advance.
+If you know that Emma has made it through to the Semi Finals, for example, you will need to think about joining the Queue (and camping out) a day or two in advance.

 When you join the Queue you will be given a card with a number indicating your position.
 If your number is below 500, there is a very high probability that you will get a ticket for Centre Court for that day.